bercikovalik/ScholarshipCalc/README.md

 The tools can be accessed through this landing page: https://mainmenu.streamlit.app

 // To test the application, download the Sample_Data.xlsx.
-For protection of personal information, this is the same structure used in the original excels, just with AI generated data. //
+For protection of personal information, this is the same structure used in the original excels, just with AI generated data, and only 500 rows instead of 7000+. //

 This project was developed in response to recent changes in the Regulation on Student Fees and Benefits at my university, requiring a new approach to scholarship calculations.
 The task was to create a tool that automates the calculation of scholarship scores for students, addressing both complex grouping and redistribution logic while maintaining transparency and accuracy in the process.